Andrew Johnson. Immen Read more [...]

 Working through the pandemic with such a small team could easily have meant that they closed their doors and minimised their contact with people to ensure they kept going, but instead both Andrew and Bridget felt strongly that they needed to do whatever they could for families who had been so traumatised by someone dying when restrictions were at their height.
 They risk assessed every situation, every funeral, and found ways of giving families some semblance of normality even when everything was so difficult.
 Andrew arranged for a coffin lid with a window in it to be made so that families could come in to the chapel of rest – under careful conditions – and see for themselves the face of the person they had lost, often someone that they hadn’t seen for months.
 PPE was acquired from wherever Andrew and Bridget could lay their hands on it and they looked after the people in their care to the best of their abilities, constantly reading and following the latest changing guidelines, while trying always to put families’ needs first.

 In 2021, Andrew opened a second branch in Charlton, just a few minutes’ drive away from Plumstead, and another ‘village community’.
 Just a few months after opening when we visited, it was already well established in Charlton and local families can now know that their relative is looked after locally rather than in neighbouring Plumstead.
-Chris and Jude are based in the Charlton branch, while Bridget remains in the Plumstead one and Andrew can be found at either when he’s not our on funerals or visiting families.
+Andrew is based in the Charlton branch, while Bridget remains in the Plumstead one and Crissy is on hand at both branches to offer support to hem both and to the families they all care for.

 Both premises have the same ‘Andrew Johnson’ look – a smart green exterior, welcoming reception areas, comfortable private rooms where funeral arrangements can be discussed and chapels of rest, and large refrigerated spaces at the rear where the people in their care are looked after until the date of their funeral.
 If families want to come in and help care for their relative there is plenty of room for them to do so at either branch.